dagraham/etm-dgraham/README.md

 	- The old `%`, *delegated*, item type is eliminated.
 Prepending the name of the person to whom a task is delegated to the task summary followed by a colon is recommended for such tasks.
 Setting a filter corresponding to the person's name would then show all tasks delegated to that person.
   - The old `?` *someday* item type has been eliminated.
 Setting `@l someday` for such items is recommended.

-### note
+### journal entry

 Type character: `%`

-Unchanged but for the change in the type character from `!` to `%`.
-The type character `!` is now used for *inbox items* to suggest their urgency.

-### action

-Type character: `~`
+Corresponds to VJOURNAL in the vcalendar specification.

+A combination of the old *note* and *action* item types.

+- If entries for both `@s` and `@e` are given, a journal entry is equivalent to the old *action* item type.
+In this case:

-  - In an *action*, `@s` records the datetime that the action was started, `@e` the timeperiod that the work on the action was active and `@f` the datetime that the action was finished.
-The timeperiod that work on the action was inactive is given implicitly by `finished` minus `started` minus `active`.
+    - `@s` is interpreted as the datetime that the action was completed and `@e` is interpreted as the timeperiod that the work on the action was active.
     - Action reports aggregate time expenditures by month and index entry.
 If, e.g.,  index entries take the form `project:job` then the grouping would be:

             month
               project
                 job

       - An etm *timer* can be used to record an action based upon a selected item or a newly created action:
           - Begin:
               - Either select an item (event, task, note or existing completed action) on which the action should be based.
 The summary and `@i` entry from the selected item will be used for the new action.
               - Or create a new item with the action type character `~` and a summary for the new action.
 An `@i` entry is recommended but can be added later.
 Save and select the new action.
           - Start the timer.
           - Pause/resume the timer as often as desired.
           - Finish the timer to record the action.
 The entry will contain:
-          - the moment at which the timer was first started as `@s`
+              - the moment at which the timer was stopped as `@s`
               - the accumulated time period during which the timer was active as `@e`
-          - the moment at which the timer was stopped as `@f`
           - Choose whether or not to edit the action.
 If the action does not have an `@i` entry, you will be prompted to add one.
           - Note: One or more timers can be active at the same time but only one can be running - the others will automatically be paused.
     - **New**
-	- Each action is displayed in the *Done View* on the finished date   according to the finished time.
+        - Actions are displayed in the *Done View* on the completion date showing the summary, the completion time and active time period.

+- If `@f` is omitted, a journal entry is equivalent to the old *note* item type.

 ### inbox